 - 5.3 Central to the risk management process is the identification, prioritisation and management of strategic risks / opportunities.
-Strategic Risks are those that could have a significant impact on the Council's ability to deliver its Corporate Priorities and Objectives. - 5.4 A fundamental review of the strategic risks/opportunities facing the Council has been undertaken to take account of the impact that the pandemic and the lockdown arrangements are having.
-The risks have been scored and action plans put in place to ensure that they are managed effectively.
-A summary of the Council's strategic risk register as at 31 May 2020 is attached as Appendix 1. - 5.5 The risk summary illustrates the risks / opportunities using the "traffic light" method i.e.
+Strategic Risks are those that could have a significant impact on the Council's ability to deliver its Corporate Priorities and Objectives. - A fundamental review of the strategic risks/opportunities facing the Council was undertaken in May to take account of the impact that the pandemic and the lockdown arrangements.
+The risk register has been monitored at intervals and actions progressed to manage the risk.
+The risk register has been updated as at 31 October 2020 and a summary is attached as Appendix 1. - 5.5 The risk summary illustrates the risks / opportunities using the "traffic light" method i.e.